-With years of environmental consulting experience, Chris's expertise lies in environmental support of transactional and operational issues related to property development and environmental compliance, contaminated property portfolio management, and beneficial re-use of impaired properties.
-He has authored or provided senior-level review of more than 500 reports addressing site remediation activities, environmental due diligence, and/or regulatory compliance.
+Chris' expertise lies in environmental support of contaminated property portfolio management, transactional and operational issues related to property development and environmental compliance, and beneficial re-use of impaired properties.
+He has authored or provided senior-level review of thousands of reports addressing site remediation activities, environmental due diligence, and/or regulatory compliance.

 To advance the state of the practice, Chris has provided technical input during the development of environmental regulations by the State of Florida.
 He has also provided technical guidance and consulted on policy options for professional associations and the private sector interests covering management/minimization of environmental risk, collection of quality data, environmental compliance, and AAI.
-He has been an invited speaker on environmental issues for the Florida Bar, the Florida Chamber of Commerce Environmental Permitting School, Florida Atlantic University's Scripps Howard Institute on the Environment and Department of Geosciences.
+He has been an invited speaker on environmental issues for the Florida Bar, the Florida Chamber of Commerce Environmental Permitting School, Florida Atlantic University and several other professional training organizations.
 He is actively involved with the Environmental Land Use & Law Section of the Florida Bar and the National Association of EHS Managers.